-I recommend that Your Honorable Body authorize intermunicipal agreements with municipalities for Rochester-Monroe County Youth Bureau Programs related to the currently approved Child and Family Services Plan, in the amount of \$191,159, for the period of January 1, 2018 through December 31, 2018.
-The list of municipalities, along with a description of the youth services each will provide, and the breakdown of funding to each, is in Attachment A.
+I recommend that Your Honorable Body authorize intermunicipal agreements with municipalities for Rochester-Monroe County Youth Bureau Programs related to the currently approved Child and Family Services Plan in a total amount not to exceed \$184,056 for the period of January 1, 2021 through December 31, 2021.
+The list of municipalities, along with a description of the youth services each will provide and the breakdown of funding to each, is in Attachment A.

 The Rochester-Monroe County Youth Bureau enters into approximately twenty (20) intermunicipal agreements each year.
-New York State Office of Children and Family Services makes available recreation and youth services funds for all towns and villages via a pass through to local counties.
+The New York State Office of Children and Family Services makes available recreation and youth services funds for all towns and villages via a pass through to local counties.
 Allocation ceilings are determined through a formula, based on the youth population of each town or village, provided by the state.
 The recreation and youth services programs to be provided are available to all youth that reside in the respective towns and villages.
 Recreational programs include a variety of athletic, social, artistic, and cultural events.
 Youth services programs include youth and family counseling, after-school programs, leadership development, and employment readiness workshops.
-This year's funding represents a decrease of \$3,401 from last year.
+This year's funding remains unchanged from last year's funding.